Debasishsaha123/MARKET-BASKET-ANALYSIS/README.md

 ![Screenshot (45)](https://user-images.githubusercontent.com/100334542/179940206-48d1a50e-319e-4f8c-8722-925228db5e5c.png)

-**From the abpve table it is easily seen the antecedents from the itemset corresponding the consequents where 'spaghetti' present.**
+**From the above table it is easily seen the antecedents from the itemset corresponding the consequents where 'spaghetti' present.**